bbauska/ETs-and-Science/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Background and Early Involvement in UFO Research</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>UFO Advocacy: James McDonald became involved in the UFO issue in the early 1960s.
+<p><b>UFO Advocacy:</b> James McDonald became involved in the UFO issue in the early 1960s.
 Initially, his
 interest was piqued by the many UFO sightings that were reported by credible witnesses, including military personnel, commercial pilots, and ordinary citizens.</p>